Why Parents Must STOP Restricting Halloween Candy

 Parents often ask me when they can offer their child sweets.
 I recommend after a nutritionally balanced meal.
 This allows your child to fill up on nourishing foods.
 Kids can then have a treat (or treats) afterwards.
 Encourage your children with the above tips to eat until they are full and listen to their bodies with mindfulness.

-1. Tackle YOUR Eating Issues!
+5. Tackle YOUR Eating Issues!

 What kids pick up is amazing.
 Parents who have a difficult time moderating their intake are more likely to have children who also have a difficult time moderating their intake.
 Many clients are working with one of our dietitians for emotional eating.
 Parents may have to take a closer at their own “food rules” and relationship with food in order to be a positive role model for their children.

-Parents also need to lift food restriction and allow themselves to fully experience and enjoy foods or treats.
-When we allow ourself to experience (any type of) food –without deprivation- only then can we can feel fully satisfied.
+DYK: Your relationship with food will likely be passed on to your child.
+Share on XParents also need to lift food restriction and allow themselves to fully experience and enjoy foods or treats.
+When we allow ourselves to experience (any type of) food –without deprivation- only then can we can feel fully satisfied.
 Living with eating shame leads to overeating because we never feel satisfied.
 However, if we learn how to ALLOW ourselves to enjoy and be fully present the overeating tendency can subside.
-These food relationship strategies can be practiced with a dietitian or therapist specialized in intuitive eating and transforming your relationship with food.
+You can practice these food relationship strategies with a dietitian or therapist who specializes in intuitive eating and transforming your relationship with food.

 Bottom Line: